 My preference is to use traps only, or poison with traps that contain the mice until the poison has worked.

-You should always use quality mouse traps for a higher success rate.
+It would be best if you always used quality mouse traps for a higher success rate.

 Consider using traps that catch multiple mice if you think you are dealing with an infestation.

 Get The Bait Ready

 It is time to prepare the mouse bait!
 It would be best if you went for peanut butter first.